 DVDs: Xing Yi (Various)

 Sun Lu Tang was a very influential practitioner and writer.
 His three forms of expertise: Tai Chi; Xing Yi and BaGua were - in his writings - subsumed under the general heading of "Internal Styles" a designation still used today.
-Below his daughter shows the essence of his method.
-Another very influetial figure in the early and middle of the 20th century was Jiang Rong Jiao.
+Below, his daughter shows the essence of his method.
+Another very influential figure in the early and middle of the 20th century was Jiang Rong Jiao.
 Here are a number of DVDs showing various aspects of Jiang's particular approach.
-Joanna Zorya performs good Xing Yi basics along with exercses and applications.
+Joanna Zorya performs good Xing Yi basics along with exercises and applications.
+Other instructors such as Liu Xiao Ling and Liang Shou You have much practice and teaching experience and their presentations are strong and clear.

 Click pictures to see larger versions.